Klein Field at Sunken Diamond – Stanford Cardinal

 The Sunken Diamond was packed.
 Granted, it was a Friday evening prior to the professional baseball teams nearby got going but I was still impressed.
 Families, students, and seniors were all engaged throughout and they were immediately rewarded with a lead-off homerun in the bottom of the first inning by the Cardinal.

-As I mentioned before it was a very positive atmosphere and the fans had as much to do with that as anything.
+It was a very positive atmosphere and the fans had as much to do with that as anything.
 There was playful ribbing with the opposing fans as well as passionate support of their own squad.
-Though there was a lot of visiting amongst fans and wandering of kids, I never got the sense that the fans weren't paying attention to what was going on on the field.
+Though there was a lot of visiting amongst fans and wandering of kids, I never got the sense that the fans weren’t paying attention to what was going on on the field.

 Stanford sits between two major freeways (101 and 280) and along the thoroughfare El Camino Real.
 This provides easy routes into and out of the university with ease unless it is rush hour.
 Palo Alto as with much of the vehicle-heavy peninsula is troubled by severe traffic after work hours.
 Your problem is solved if you take Caltrain which runs from San Francisco to San Jose.
 A ride from San Francisco to Palo Alto will run you $6.50.
 You can hop on the free Stanford shuttle from the train station if the 15 minute walking is daunting.

-Unlike during games at Maples Pavilion or Stanford Stadium, parking at the Sunken Diamond is free on gamedays.
+Unlike during games at Maples Pavilion or Stanford Stadium, parking at the Sunken Diamond is free on game days.
 There may however be a fee if the game is played during normal school hours like there is at other parking lots on campus.
 For the game against Texas, the main lot filled out quickly so I was forced to park in a gravel lot adjacent from the main lot, a five minute walk.

 There is an upper and lower walkway that helps alleviate some foot traffic.
 The upper walkway allows access to the seats while the lower heads to the snack bar and restrooms.
 There is however only one set of restrooms, but they didn’t back up very bad and were quite clean.